kevin-clarkin29/Strings-and-Encryption/README.md

 # Strings-and-Encryption
 ## Strings and Encryption Project
 '''Overview
 This project is focused on implementing secure communication algorithms and data structures.
-The main components include a graph-based messaging system and encryption/compression functionalities, such as RSA encryption and Run-Length Encoding (RLE).
+The main components include a graph-based messaging system and encryption/compression functionalities, such as RSA encryption and Run-Length Encoding.

 Features